ClimateImpactLab/metacsv/README.rst

 Special conversion utilities allow you to convert any metacsv, pandas, or xarray container or a CSV filepath into any other type in this group.

+All of these conversion utilities are also methods on metacsv containers.

 * to_csv

 ``to_csv`` allows you to write any container or csv file to a metacsv-formatted